karolmartyna/mono-repo-test/land-queue/README.md

 X PullRequests
 ```

 - Generate private key for App.
-(TODO: Store it, config)
-- Save APP_SLUG (you can find it in APP url ex. land-queue-app) in app config (TODO: for now in app.py)
+- Save APP_SLUG (you can find it in APP url ex. land-queue-app) in app config

 ## Install app